So Fine (film): Production

 According to the film's producer, Michael Lobell, the idea for So Fine originated with himself, from his firsthand experience in the garment industry, first through his father, who manufactured dresses, and then through his own experience as a successful designer of clothing in the Mod style.

 Lobell explained that he went to Bergman with the story idea, which then led to Bergman penning the script.
 Bergman, for his part, told William Wolf, of New York, that after being taken on a tour of the Garment District, he was taken by the chaotic nature of the environment, and imagined how a college professor like himself (Bergman holds a PhD in American history) would have managed if forced into such hectic surroundings, and the plot developed from the juxtaposition of a crazed world with an ordered personality.

-So Fine also received positive pre-release attention due to the main plot device, the see-through buttocks of the jeans (which, in the film, become a mass hysteria and take the nation by storm).
+So Fine also received positive pre-release attention due to the main plot device, the transparent seats of the jeans (which in the film become a mass hysteria and take the nation by storm).
 Costume designer Santo Loquasto said he'd intentionally constructed the design as a sendup of those coming out of “Fashion Avenue,” the stretch of Seventh Avenue in Manhattan, New York City, which runs through the traditional Garment District.
 In one scene, an elaborate commercial for the jeans, choreographed by Grover Dale, plays out.
-Loquasto had designed a custom set, wildly illuminated and featuring dozens of models in the see-through jeans, arching towards the camera.
-Loquasto amusedly observed that despite he and the filmmakers intentionally aiming to be outrageous, he was amazed to regularly return from the set and find television commercials he felt were even more so.
+Loquasto had designed a custom set, wildly illuminated and featuring dozens of models in the transparent jeans, arching towards the camera.
+Loquasto amusedly observed that despite he and the film-makers intentionally aiming to be outrageous, he was amazed to regularly return from the set and find television commercials he felt were even more so.